 1. What does Overview do?

-Overview is intended to help journalists, researchers, and other curious people make sense of massive, disorganized collections of electronic documents.
+Overview is intended to help journalists, qualitative researchers, social media analysts, and other curious people make sense of massive, disorganized collections of text documents.
 It’s a visualization and analysis tool designed for sets of documents, typically thousands of pages of material.

 Overview includes a text search engine, but it’s much more powerful than that.
 Overview applies natural language processing algorithms to automatically sort the documents into folders and sub-folders based on their topic.
 Like a table of contents, this organization helps you to understand “what’s in there?”
 This can help you find what you don’t even know to look for.

 2. How does Overview sort documents?